Skip to content

 The package will: 1.
 Install sysc-greet to /usr/local/bin/ 2.
 Install configs to /usr/share/sysc-greet/ 3.
 Detect your compositor and configure greetd 4.
 Enable the greetd service

 Note: Package configs use conservative syntax compatible with stable distribution versions.
-For bleeding-edge compositor features, use the Go installer or AUR instead.
+For bleeding-edge compositor features, use the install script or AUR instead.

 Fedora (.rpm)